 And they’ve also included a list for extra readability!

 4. Check for plain writing

 Tools like Hemingway can help you make your writing as clear and easy to read as possible.
-You may even find after using them regularly that plain writing becomes second nature.
+You may even find out after using them regularly that plain writing becomes second nature.

 Plain writing is not about making your writing boring.
 Plain writing is about clarity – which is exciting in its own way.

-Consider at the difference between these two sentences:
+Consider the difference between these two sentences: